Homemade Hot Tamales Recipe

 - First, place the dried corn husks in a large bowl with hot water; let stand 1 hour or until softened.
 To keep the corn husks submerged in the water, place a heatproof plate over them.

 - Drain the corn husks well, and pat dry with a paper towel to remove excess water.

-- Gradually add the corn masa to the shortening mixture mixing well; beat 10 minutes on medium speed of a heavy duty electric mixer until mixture is light and fluffy.
+- Gradually add the corn masa to the shortening mixture, mixing well.
+Beat 10 minutes on medium speed in a heavy duty electric mixer until mixture is light and fluffy.

-- Cook over low heat for 15-20 minutes, stirring occasionally.
+- Cook over low heat for 15 to 20 minutes, stirring occasionally.

 - In the center of each corn husk, place 1 tablespoon of the masa dough.